 6) Messaging mismatch between landing page and in-product experience

 Acquisition creative promises X. The product delivers Y. Users feel misled.
-Compare top landing pages' messaging to in-product copy and the "aha" pipeline.
-Messaging mismatch causes high signup but low activation.
+Compare top landing pages' messaging to in-product copy and the 'aha' pipeline.
+This messaging mismatch can lead to high signup rates but low activation, especially in B2B SaaS where clarity in value proposition is crucial for conversion.

 Quick outputs you should have in 7 days